-Philadelphia may have a lot of Italian restaurants, but where can you go for a truly authentic meal?
-Gran Caffe L’Aquila has a legendary story to share.
-Stefano Biasini, Gelato Master, and Michele Morelli, international renowned coffee roaster, lost their original Gran Caffe L’Aquila restaurant in the 2009 earthquake which destroyed L’Aquila in the Abbruzo region of Italy (90 miles northeast of Rome).
-Later in 2014, they reopened the restaurant in Philadelphia with the help of Italian restaurateur, Riccardo Longo, who was raised in the United States and has many other successful restaurants including the Italian bistro Toscano in Cherry Hill, NJ and Trevose, PA.
+If you’re looking for a uniquely authentic experience of the taste of Italy, we’d recommend you stop by Gran Caffe L’Aquila to check out the new Sugo Della Domenica menu featuring Nonna’s Sunday Sauce.
+Italian restaurateur, Riccardo Longo, has a legendary story to share.
+When Stefano Biasini, Gelato Master, and Michele Morelli, international renowned coffee roaster, lost the original Gran Caffe L’Aquila restaurant in the 2009 earthquake which destroyed L’Aquila in the Abbruzo region of Italy (90 miles northeast of Rome).
+Longo help them rebuild the restaurant in 2014, right here in Philadelphia.

 The team literally brought the entire restaurant to Philadelphia piece by piece with equipment and accessories to set up the most authentic and energetic service oriented Italian cafe and dining experience in the heart of center city.
-Today they still have the same head chef since they first opened in 2001.
 The Gran Caffe serves breakfast, lunch, and dinner with a formal dining room upstairs and casual European cafe on the ground floor.
 Almost everything on their menu is made from scratch including a special weekly regional menu with dishes from a specific area of Italy.
-They offer a hand selected Italian wine list and the option of a chef’s tasting-wine pairing dinner.
+They offer an extensive hand-selected wine list from Italy and a variety of Amaro options for after-dinner drinks.

-We stopped by to try the Chef’s Tasting menu with wine pairing and were very impressed.
-The first course was a tasting of Roasted Red Pepper Caponata Bruschetta paired with a light sparkling Italian wine which is fermented twice like champagne, but has more fruit flavor.
-The carbonation of the drink is meant to activate the tastebuds of the diner.
+When you stop in for Center City Restaurant Week or the Chef’s Tasting Menu you’ll have the option for a wine pairing (we highly recommend you opt in!).
+In addition to fresh baked bread for the table you’ll have a seasonal bruschetta course like Roasted Red Pepper Caponata Bruschetta (for us paired with a light sparkling Italian wine which is fermented twice like champagne, but has more fruit flavor.
+The carbonation of the drink is meant to activate the tastebuds of the diner.)

 The undeniable claim to fame at Gran Caffe L’Aquila is the gelato.
-We tried a Gelato Flight with 5 different flavors, each shocking our tastebuds in the most amazing way.
+When you can’t possibly decide on one flavor, we often opt for the Gelato Flight with 5 different flavors, each shocking our tastebuds in the most amazing way.
 Chocolate Hazelnut, Pistachio, Salted Caramel, Black Cherry with Vanilla, and Mango.
 It was nearly impossible to pick a favorite, we loved them all with their creamy texture and bold flavors you don’t find in American ice cream.
 Lucky for you, if you can’t make it into the restaurant for gelato- they offer delivery via Caviar and Grubhub for $12/pint.